Cabinet Painting & Refinishing

 Ready to make a change?

-You can add more life to any cabinets in your home with a fresh coat of paint.
-Our interior painting professionals can refinish your cabinets at a fraction of the price of installing new cabinets.
-Whether it’s a contemporary two-story, a traditional Tudor, or brick-sided Victorian, CertaPro Painters of Pickering/Oshawa is skilled in painting homes just like yours.
-If you’re interested in our services, the first step is to request a free estimate either by filling out the form online or by calling us at 905-499-3664.
+Palatine is a scenic community filled with homes of all shapes, sizes, and colors, so the cabinets are just as unique.
+Whether it’s a coastal contemporary, a classic Victorian, a ranch house, or anything in between, CertaPro Painters of Palatine is experienced in painting cabinets just like yours.
+If you’re interested in our cabinet painting services, the first step is to request a free estimate either by filling out the form above or by calling us at 847-221-6555.

 As part of our carpentry painting services, we can add paint finishes to the following: